-Why women and girls are desperate for the toilet
+Why women and girls suffer most for lack of a loo

 Bawili speaks passionately, without embarrassment, as villagers gather under a tree to shatter taboos.
 They are talking toilets.